HTML Code Tutorial

 There are 3 methods of using style sheets in HTML documents.
 They are, linked , embedded and inline.

-Linked style sheets are placed in a separate text file and accessed each time a web page is opened.
+Linked style sheets are placed in a separate text file and accessed by the visiting browser each time a web page is viewed.

-They are placed in the actual lines of code and can over ride both linked and embedded style sheet settings.
-There are some HTML tags that require the inline method to work properly.
+Inline style sheets are placed in the actual lines of code and can over ride both linked and embedded style sheet settings.

 Style Sheet Construction